intuition-dev/intuDocs/docsSrc/src/pug.md

   include:metaMD comment.md
 ```

-And example markdown file with CSS style
+And example Markdown file with CSS style
 ```
   # header {.style-me}
   I think this is good.
 ```

-This lets you include markdown in Pug.
+This lets you include Markdown in Pug.
 Markdown is great for people that are not technical to generate content.

-( eg: http://markdown-it.github.io, but with markdown-it-attrs )
+( eg: http://Markdown-it.github.io, but with Markdown-it-attrs )

 ## Folder Structure